 Semiconductor method for Ozone monitoring

 When a metal oxide semiconductor-based O3 monitor is exposed to an air sample, the ozone molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
-This interaction is measured as a signal and is converted to the respective gas concentration.
+Hence, this interaction is measured as a signal and is converted to the respective gas concentration.
 However, when compared to other ozone monitors, the energy consumption of such ozone monitors is higher.

 Electrochemical method for Ozone monitoring

-Among all the above principles of Ozone monitoring, applications like ambient air monitoring prefer ozone monitors based on electrochemistry.
+Hence, among all the above principles of Ozone monitoring, applications like ambient air monitoring prefer ozone monitors based on electrochemistry.
 This is because they yield more accurate Ozone concentrations and are inexpensive in comparison with the others.

 Oizom’s working principle for ozone monitoring